An interesting study into how hypnosis primes the brain for positive, permanent change across the brain-body axis.

 Jan 31, 2023

-Despite hypnosis having been around for hundreds of years, psychotherapy has largely overlooked it.
+Despite hypnosis having been around for hundreds of years, modern psychotherapy has largely overlooked it.

-However, a team at Stanford University School of Medicine has been conducting numerous studies on hypnosis and hypnotherapy in recent years, yielding exciting results for us hypnotherapists who already know just how powerful and effective it can be in the right hands.
+However, a team at Stanford University School of Medicine has been conducting numerous studies on hypnosis and hypnotherapy in recent years, yielding results that begin to explain what many clinical practitioners have long observed in sessions.

 Exploring the Science of Hypnosis